MalteKurz/VineCopulaMatlab/docs/Functions/VineCopula.md

                               0 then every conditional copula is
                               set to be a conditional copula with functional parameter (note that this
-                              can also be a unconditional copulas
+                              can also be an unconditional copula
                               whenever the functional parameter is
                               a constant).
 Alternatively, the
                               simplified property can also be